THE PICKLE IS BACK ON THE ROAD AGAIN.

 Here is the video from the Tonight Show Jan.
 20, 1985.

 You probably will not recognize the photo below because of the disguise.
 However that is actually the pickle.
 Refer to this photo as Groucho Pickle or Pickle Incognito.
+This was a joint project of Robert Edison Stinson and Richard Barron.

 While on a June 2016 business in LA and Burbank, I drove by the studios where Johnny recorded his show for decades.
 The first thing I noticed is that they are no longer called the NBC Studios.
 They are now called the Bob Hope Studios.
 I am guessing NBC has combined its studios with Universal after they merged.